 How your credit score is calculated

 The credit bureaus have different criteria for collecting data, so your score may vary slightly between the three.
-If you don't know your credit score, you can easily get a free look using a company such as Credit Sesame.
+If you don't know your credit score, you can easily check yours for free using a company such as Credit Sesame.

-As you can see, the categories vary in importance.
+As you can see, the categories vary in importance in determining your credit score.
 Let’s take a closer look at each.

 1. Payment history

-Since payment history carries the most weight, it’s crucial to make your credit payments on time.
+Payment history carries the most weight, which means it’s crucial to make every bill payment on time.
 Even one late payment has a negative impact, and it could stay on your record for up to seven years.
 It becomes less important over time if you catch up on your bills and stay current.

 Debts that go into collection are even more damaging, so don’t make your creditors come after you.
 Call them at the first sign of trouble, preferably before bills are due or late.